clockworknowledge/menome-community/README.md

 ## Prerequisites

-The system is designed to be run on a single machine for development purposes.
+The system is setup to be run on a single machine for development purposes using Docker Compose.
 It is not designed to be a distributed system.
-It will run on a single machine with Docker Compose.
 It may be possible to run additional celery workers on other machines, but I havent tested this at this time.
+It can be setup to be hosted on a cloud service using SSL and nginx reverse proxy to provide secured access, but I do not provide details or support for this configuration in this project.

 The system is currently setup to use chatGPT and OpenAI for LLM processing, so you will need an OpenAI API key.

 **Be aware that the processing costs can add up if you are not careful.**I monitor the costs using the openAI usage dashboard, and I set cost limits in the OpenAI account managment tool to prevent unexpected charges.

-Approximate costs for processing a 10 page document with chatGPT is X cents (TODO: insert cost).

 It also uses Tavily for external search, so you will need a Tavily API key.
 Tavily is a paid service, but they do offer a free tier that should be sufficient for development purposes.
 I have not run into its limits for my use case.

 The agents are structured such that additional agents can be added to the system by adding new python modules in the backend/agents directory.

-- Docker and Docker Compose
-- Python 3.9+
-- pip (Python package installer)

 ## Stack Components